AylaNetworks/ayla-documentation/src/getting-started/ayla-development-kit/index.md

 To obtain a kit, email <code>support&#64;aylanetworks.com</code> with the subject <code>Ayla Development Kit</code>.

+To connect a kit to the Ayla Cloud, follow the directions on the [Connect](user-guide/connect) page.

 The kit consists of a [STM32 Nucleo Board](https://www.digikey.com/product-detail/en/stmicro/NUCLEO-F303RE/497-15105-ND/5052640&?gclid=EAIaIQobChMI8OT89a6E4QIVQtbACh3BJQLNEAkYBCABEgLKl_D_BwE) with an Ayla Shield, and a USB 2.0 A-Male to Mini-B Cable.

 <img src="ayla-dev-kit.png" width="340">